 Online and flexible

-Using computers, tablets, and smartphones, students engage one another collaboratively, meeting together in real-time online sessions once a week and complete the rest of the coursework as their schedules allow.
-While the work related to one's own specialization is completed under the coaching of an advisor, the collaborative work is done in a public blogging platform.
-You may join and engage in the on-going conversation at dminlgp.com.
-You do not have to be a registered student to participate with us.
+Students engage one another collaboratively.
+They meet together in real-time online sessions once a week and complete the rest of the coursework as their schedules allow.
+Students engage one another on a public blogging platform.
+You may join the conversation at dminlgp.com.

 Each Fall semester, 15-20 students form a new cohort that begins a common journey where they take all of their courses together.
 This cohort serves as the basis for a growing, global peer-learning network where students, advisors, and alumni share their research, insights, and personal ministry experiences.

 - George Fox Evangelical Seminary